ringwormGO-organization/Termi/README.md

 - vcpkg

 ### Other platforms
-- C++ complier: GCC and Clang are both supported (they are compatible)
+- C++ compiler: GCC and Clang are both supported (they are compatible)
 - C & C++ headers: you should have them by default.
 If not, you can try installing what's called base-devel or build-essentials or build-base.
   Strictly speaking, they are a collection of tools required to build the